 If you have more days in Munich, check out these perfect day trips from Munich.
 Ah, Bavaria has so much to offer.
 You could spend months here and still find new things to do around.

 Is there nightlife in Munich?
 Of course!

-Oh, and the famous Le Clou (right next to Viktualien Markt, behind the Heiliggeistkirche), a typical English which is a small but famous for its open mind atmosphere, where you can talk to locals while enjoying a beer at the bar.
-Freddie Mercury used to hang out in this bar, as you will find pictures of him all over.
+Oh, and the famous Le Clou (right next to Viktualien Markt, behind the Heiliggeistkirche), a typical English which is small but famous for its open mind atmosphere, where you can talk to locals while enjoying a beer at the bar.
+Freddie Mercury used to hang out in this bar, as you will find pictures of him everywhere.

-Is there any cool Hostel to stay at in Munich?
+Is there any cool hostel to stay in Munich?
 You bet!

 If you are heading to Berlin, then make sure to check out the Berlin Before and After the Wall self-guided walking tours.

 Save this for later on Pinterest.